khoih-prog/FlashStorage_SAMD/README.md

 #### 1. For Arduino SAMD boards

- ***To be able to compile, run and automatically detect and display BOARD_NAME on Arduino SAMD (Nano-33-IoT, etc) boards***, you have to copy the whole [Arduino SAMD Packages_Patches](Packages_Patches/arduino/hardware/samd/1.8.12) directory into Arduino SAMD directory (~/.arduino15/packages/arduino/hardware/samd/1.8.12).
+ ***To be able to compile without error and automatically detect and display BOARD_NAME on Arduino SAMD (Nano-33-IoT, etc) boards***, you have to copy the whole [Arduino SAMD Packages_Patches](Packages_Patches/arduino/hardware/samd/1.8.13) directory into Arduino SAMD directory (~/.arduino15/packages/arduino/hardware/samd/1.8.13).

 #### For core version v1.8.10+

-Supposing the Arduino SAMD version is 1.8.12.
+Supposing the Arduino SAMD version is 1.8.13.
 Now only one file must be copied into the directory:

-- `~/.arduino15/packages/arduino/hardware/samd/1.8.12/platform.txt`
+- `~/.arduino15/packages/arduino/hardware/samd/1.8.13/platform.txt`

 Whenever a new version is installed, remember to copy this files into the new version directory.
 For example, new version is x.yy.zz